adrinjalali/adrinjalali.github.io/content/blog/20190216-git-github.md

 branch.
 Please note that it would be the _develop_ branch on the upstream repo if that was what you based your changes on.
 But in this case, we based the changes on the `master` branch of the upstream repo.

+Now you could click on the "_Compare & pull request_" button, or you could go to the upstream repository, then _Pull requests_, and then _New pull request_, which brings you to this page:

 [^f1]: Chacon, Scott, and Ben Straub.
 Pro git.
 Apress, 2014.